Don’t let the hot weather cause issues for your IT

 • Are there any windows?

 • Does the sun fall on them at all?
-This could heat the room and putting additional stress on the room’s air-con units.
+This could heat the room, putting additional stress on air conditioning units

 • If sun does fall on them, are they suitably tinted or lined with semi-reflective film to minimise the heating of the room?